Towards fully predictive gyrokinetic full-f simulations: validation and triangularity studies in TCV: Gyrokinetic model

 \subsection{Adaptive Sourcing}

-The adaptive sourcing method implemented in \gkyl{} dynamically adjusts source parameters to approximate target particle and energy fluxes in response to boundary losses.
-This approach relies on the ability of \gkyl{} to measure particle and energy fluxes through the domain boundaries at each step.
-This is natural in a discontinuous Galerkin framework, as the fluxes are computed as part of the numerical scheme.\\ We express the total volumetric source term in the gyrokinetic equation (Eq.~\ref{eq:gk}) for species $s$ as a sum of $N_S$ sub-sources,
+\modifi{A key new feature of this work is the implementation of an adaptive sourcing scheme in \gkyl{}, which dynamically adjusts the particle and energy fluxes of the source in response to boundary losses.} This approach relies on the ability of \gkyl{} to measure particle and energy fluxes through the domain boundaries at each Runge-Kutta sub-step.
+This is natural in a discontinuous Galerkin framework, as the fluxes must be computed as part of the numerical scheme.\\ We express the total volumetric source term in the gyrokinetic equation (Eq.~\ref{eq:gk}) for species $s$ as a sum of $N_S$ sub-sources,

 Each sub-source $S^k_s$ is a non-drifting Maxwellian in velocity space, and Gaussian in configuration space, i.e.,

 where we separate by a semicolon the coordinate dependence and the parameters of the source, i.e. the particle injection rate $\Gamma^k_s$ and temperature $T^k_s$.
 The Gaussian configuration space profile is defined as,